-Being persecuted doesn’t seem like an honor, but in the eighth Beatitude Jesus gives the persecuted a fabulous promise!
+Being persecuted doesn’t seem like an honor, but in the eighth Beatitude Jesus gives those who are persecuted for righteousness’ sake a fabulous promise!

 The Beatitudes describe characteristics that are the essence of the Christian way of life.
 They are traits we should internalize to the deepest core of our beings.
 Doing so will change us—make us different from who we were and from the world around us.